-Founded in Summer 2009, Rats Eyes includes John Cota (formerly of Hostile Comb-Over), Jason Blackmore (Sirhan Sirhan), James Armbrust (the Bloodflowers, ex-Louis XIV), and drummer Gabe Serbian (the Locust).
+Founded in Summer 2009, Rats Eyes has included John Cota (formerly of Hostile Comb-Over), Jason Blackmore (Sirhan Sirhan), James Armbrust (the Bloodflowers, ex-Louis XIV), and drummer Gabe Serbian (the Locust).

 Jason Blackmore left his hometown of Kansas City, Missouri, for San Diego in 2000.
 “I didn’t know anybody,” he says.
 “I just knew there were rad bands: Pitchfork, Tanner, Boilermaker, Fishwife.”